US Release Date: 07-02-1957

 Cary Grant was at the height of his dashing charm, debonair good looks and incredible popularity in 1957.
 As Nickie Ferrante he is the epitome of what a Movie Star should be.
 Deborah Kerr is excellent as Terry McKay as well.
 She excelled at playing classy ladies with just a touch of earthiness in her demeanor.
 In this, their second of three movies together, they make a beautiful and very sophisticated screen pair.

 The original version runs just 88 minutes while this one is padded out to nearly two hours.
-Several songs are sung including two by the group of children Kerr gets a job teaching after her accident.
-These could easily have been cut since they slow the story down unnecessarily.
+LIke in the original, several songs are sung, although they didn't seem to slow down the 1939 movie as much as they seem to here.
+At any rate these could easily have been cut since they slow the story down unnecessarily.
 Still An Affair to Remember is one of those quintessential classic films that every movie buff should see at least once.

 Deborah Kerr and Cary Grant in An Affair to Remember.